Lombiq/Orchard-Liquid-Markup/Readme.md

 	{% Display User, Parameter1: "some value", Parameter2: "some other value" %}
 	These then can be use from inside the User shape as Model.Parameter1 and Model.Parameter2 respectively.

+	CSS classes can be added to shapes much like how Model.Classes.Add("pagination"); works in Razor:
+	{% AddClassToCurrentShape "pagination" %}

 #### Changing global properties of the HTML document

 	Adds a <link> tag to the head of the document.